NilsRo/usteer-ng/README.md

  - Policy-based decisions for probe- / association- / authentication requests received from STAs
  - Requesting clients to roam to a different BSS based on SNR / signal-level
  - Channel-load based client steering to different BSS
+ - Band steering to higher bands if possible
+ - Using different level of aggressiveness

 ## Installation

-usteer is available from the OpenWrt packages feed and can be installed on devices running OpenWrt 21.02+ using opkg:
+usteer-ng is available as OpenWrt package and can be installed on devices running OpenWrt 21.02+ using opkg or 25.12+ using apk.
+Usteer-ng conflicts to Usteer as it actually based on the same code.
+Also it does not really make sense to have two Wifi controllers installed.

+Download package matching your router architecture, place it to /root/usteer/ and use the following command to remove usteer and install usteer-ng with luci-app-usteer.
+You can find all [assets here](https://github.com/NilsRo/usteer-ng/releases).
 ```
-opkg update; opkg install usteer
+opkg update;opkg remove  --force-depends usteer;opkg install --force-reinstall --nodeps /root/usteer/*.ipk luci-app-usteer
 ```

+You can find the complete documentation for setting everything up and getting it running here:[OpenWRT documentation](https://openwrt.org/docs/guide-user/network/wifi/usteer).

 ## Submitting patches

-usteer patches are welcome on the openwrt-devel mailing list.

-Before submitting patches, check out OpenWrts guide on submission policies.

-Make sure to add a `usteer` subject prefix using the `--subject-prefix` option when exporting the patch with `git format-patch`.
+usteer-ng is fully managed in Github.
+Please contribute via Pull-Requests to the "development" branch.